 The DDA is governed by its Board of Directors, who are, with certain exceptions, appointed by the mayor subject to the consent of City Council.

 Regular meetings are held on the second and fourth Wednesday of each month at 3:00 PM.
 DDA may also hold special meetings as needed.
 All meetings are announced by a posting outside the offices of DEGC, Guardian Building, 500 Griswold, Suite 2200, Detroit and at the Coleman A. Young Municipal Center.
 The March 13, 2019 Regular DDA Board meeting is cancelled.
-The next Regular DDA Board meeting is Wednesday, June 13, 2018 at 3:00 p.m.
+The next Regular DDA Board meeting is scheduled Wednesday, January 23, 2019 at 3:00 p.m.
 For additional information, please contact Malinda Jensen, Senior Vice President for Governmental Affairs and Board Administration.